 1. Import controls exist on offensive publications and goods entering Australia.
-Material which is prohibited under Regulation 4A, Importation of Objectionable Goods, of the Customs (Prohibited Imports) Regulations 1956 (PI Regulations) may not be imported without the prior written approval of the Attorney-General or by an authorised person.
+Material which is prohibited under Regulation 4A, Importation of Objectionable Goods, of the Customs (Prohibited Imports) Regulations 1956 (PI Regulations) may not be imported without written approval of the Minister for Communications and the Arts (the Minister) or by an authorised person.